 Best Ever Baked Beans are meaty, perfectly sweet and 100% delicious!
 Try these and I can (almost) guarantee they'll be the last bean recipe you will ever make!Jump to Recipe

-Like I said, canned baked beans are fine.
-However, there is no can of beans that will even begin to compare to my Aunt Teresa’s!
+Plain 'ol canned baked beans are fine.
+But there is no can of beans that will even begin to compare to my Aunt Teresa’s....the recipe I'm sharing with you today!
 Her beans, you guys, ohhhhhh my word!!
 They’re meaty, they’re slightly sweet, slightly smoky (thanks to the bacon!) and they’re just downright delicious!

 How to make the Best Ever Baked Beans

 Though there's a little more work to put these together (thanks to the ground beef and bacon), I promise that it's worth it!!

 First, you'll cook the ground beef and drain the fat.
 Place the bacon slices on a foil-lined baking sheet and bake at 400F until done.
 Let the bacon cool then chop it!

 Once you've got the ground beef and bacon cooked, it's super easy.
 You will open the cans of beans and pour the excess bean sauce out as you'll make your own homemade sauce to mix them into.

 Next, stir together the beans, the cooked beef, crispy bacon pieces and the remaining ingredients.
 Here are a couple different ways to cook them: